-It all began with Freud.
-Psychoanalysis is both a theory of how the mind works and a treatment.
+It began, of course, with Freud.
+Psychoanalysis refers both to a theory of how the mind works and a treatment modality.
 In recent years, both have yielded to more mainstream, research-driven approaches, but psychoanalysis is still a thriving field.

-Neuropsychoanalysis is an up-and-coming subfield that aims to wed the insights of Freudian psychology and its emphasis on subjective experience with neuroscience findings about brain processes.
+Neuropsychoanalysis is an up-and-coming subfield that aims to wed the insights of Freudian psychology and its emphasis on subjective experience with neuroscientific findings about brain processes.